GatoY/Multi-server-Network/README.md

 ##Introduction

-This project is to implement a prototype of ditributed servers on which clients can register, login and broadcast objects to all the other clients.
+This project is to implement a prototype of distributed servers on which clients can register, login and broadcast objects to all the other clients.

 ##Team